Roots of polynomials under repeated differentiation and repeated applications of fractional differential operators: The exponential profiles of and

 Then $g_{t}$ is the exponential profile of $Q_{t}^{N},$ in the sense that the coefficients $a_{j;N}^{t}$ of the polynomial $Q_{t}^{N}$ satisfy the error estimate in (\ref{gDefNew}) with respect to the function $g_{t},$ after removing a factor of $z^{j_{0}}$ as in Lemma \ref{bottom.lem}.
 Thus, if $g_{t}$ is concave on $[\alpha_{\min}^{t},1],$ it will satisfy Assumptions \ref{gProperties.assumption} and \ref{KZcoeff.assumption}.
 Concavity will hold when $b\geq0$ and may also hold when $b<0,$ depending on the choice of $g_{0}.$ \end{theorem}

 The proof will be given later in this subsection.
-Note that the right-hand sides of (\ref{gtAlphaD2}) and (\ref{gtEqualD2}) are negative when $b>0,$ provided that $\alpha$ is greater than the quantity $\alpha_{0}^{t}$ in (\ref{alpha0}).
-This observation explains why concavity of $g_{t}$ always holds when $b>0.$ When $b<0,$ the right-hand sides of (\ref{gtAlphaD2}) and (\ref{gtEqualD2}) are positive for $\alpha>\alpha_{\min}^{t},$ in which case, $g_{t}$ will only be concave if the concavity of $g_{0}$ outweighs the failure of concavity of $g_{t}-g_{0}.$ See Section \ref{bLessZero.sec}.
-The reason for the restriction $b>0$ in the case $a=b$ is that if $b<0,$ then in (\ref{gtEqual}), we would have $g_{t}(0)=+\infty$, which is not allowed in Theorem \ref{KZ.thm}.
+Note that the right-hand sides of (\ref{gtAlphaD2}) and (\ref{gtEqualD2}) are negative when $b>0,$ provided that $\alpha$ is greater than the quantity $\alpha_{\min}^{t}$ in (\ref{alpha0}).
+Thus, when $b>0$, we see that $g_t$ is the sum of two concave functions and is therefore concave.
+When $b<0,$ the right-hand sides of (\ref{gtAlphaD2}) and (\ref{gtEqualD2}) are positive for $\alpha>\alpha_{\min}^{t},$ in which case, $g_{t}$ will only be concave if the concavity of $g_{0}$ outweighs the failure of concavity of $g_{t}-g_{0}.$ See Section \ref{bLessZero.sec}.
+The reason for the restriction $b>0$ in the case $a=b$ is that if $b<0,$ then in (\ref{gtEqual}), we would have $g_{t}(0)=+\infty$, which is not allowed in Theorem \ref{KZ.thm} (because it violates Assumption \ref{gProperties.assumption}).

+\begin{remark} Assume $b>0$.
+Since $-g_0'$ is already increasing, it follows from \eqref{gtEqualD2} that the map $\alpha\mapsto -g_t'(\alpha)$ is \textit{strongly} increasing, in the sense that there is a constant $c$ with $-g_t(\alpha_1)+g_t(\alpha_2)>c(\alpha_1-\alpha_2)$ whenever $\alpha_1>\alpha_2$.
+Theorem \ref{KZ.thm} then implies that the limiting root distribution of $Q_t^N$ is the sum of a $\delta$-measure at the origin and a measure that is absolutely continuous with respect to the two-dimensional Lebesgue measure. \end{remark}

-In the case of repeated differentiation ($a=0$ and $b=1$), the expression in (\ref{gtAlpha}) is equivalent to the expression in Theorem 5(2) in the paper \cite{FengYao} of Feng and Yao, after accounting for various differences of normalization and notation.
+In the case of repeated differentiation ($a=0$ and $b=1$), the expression in (\ref{gtAlpha}) is equivalent to the expression in Theorem 5(2) in the paper \cite{FengYao} of Feng and Yao, after accounting for minor differences of normalization and notation.
+(The main difference is in how one accounts for the change in degree introduced by differentiation.)

 We note that if $a<b,$ it is convenient to rewrite the formulas in a way that makes it more obvious which quantities are positive.
 Thus, for example, we have

 We also note a natural scaling property of the results in Theorem \ref{QNprofile.thm}.